 For that purpose, the standard MACD chart with two MAs had to be retrofitted.
 Divergence between MA values was plotted as a histogram.
 For a clearer understanding, see the chart below.

-The biggest shortcoming of this method is that MACD issues lagging signals in short term.
+The biggest shortcoming of this method is that MACD issues lagging signals in the short term.

-Bollinger Bands (BB) is an indicator that shows deviation between the current price and MA values.
+Bollinger Bands (BB) is an indicator that shows the deviation between the current price and MA values.

 On a price chart, Bollinger Bands are plotted as three lines.
 The middle line shows the moving average of prices over a given period.
 The two other lines are arranged in such a way that 95% of the current prices fall in the range between them.

-Bollinger Band display a graphical area (band) between the upper and the lower lines.
+Bollinger Band displays a graphical area (band) between the upper and the lower lines.
 The width of the band is determined by price volatility.